Stormbase/django-otp-webauthn/README.md

 ## Known issues

+- [ ] Behavior is currently funky on Firefox as Firefox doesn't fully support WebAuthn yet.
+This results in JS errors and the browser not prompting the user to use a passkey.
+It asks about a security key instead.
+Tested on Firefox v119 on macOS Sonoma 14.1.
 - [x] ~~I'm having issues using my Android 14 Pixel 5 as a roaming authenticator for passwordless logins (strangely it works properly when using already logged in and assing the 'verify now' link).
 It's telling me there are no passkeys available.
 I can do passwordless logins on GitHub using my Pixel so I'm guessing it's a bug in my code.
 I'm still investigating this.~~
   - **Fixed!** This was because credentials were not created as discoverable credentials.
 Fixed by preferring the creation of discoverable credentials over non-discoverable credentials.
 When you use a browser like Safari or Chrome, credentials are always created as discoverable.
 Only Android appears to respect the creation options we passed it and created non-discoverable credentials by default.
 See commit `cfab0de`.